Menu

 Fighting and armed theft can occur along the Thai-Myanmar border.
 This includes:

-• fighting between the Burmese military and armed ethnic opposition groups
+• fighting between the Myanmar military forces and armed groups

 • clashes between Thai security forces and armed criminal groups, such as drug traffickers

-Armed clashes between the military and opposition groups inside Myanmar may lead to border closures.
+Armed clashes between the Myanmar military forces and armed groups inside Myanmar may lead to border closures.

 If you try to cross the border illegally, you may be detained and deported.